 Other uses of the internet include social gaming, online classes, mobile banking, e-commerce, and lots more.

 Blockchain which can be referred to as distributed ledger technology (DLT), is a process whereby the history or information of a digital asset cannot be tampered with or altered and left transparent through the use of decentralization and cryptographic hashing.

-Blockchain technologies can be seen as a decentralized, distributed ledger that is used to store the original data of a digital asset.
+Blockchain technologies – which enable blockchain business models – can be seen as a decentralized, distributed ledger that is used to store the original data of a digital asset.
 These data cannot be altered or modified due to the design of the system which makes it a trustworthy disruptor for firms that are into payments, Healthcare and Cybersecurity.
 The platform gives room for multiple parties to engage in a safe and honest transaction without any need for an intermediary.

 Cryptocurrencies wouldn’t have been able to stand without Blockchain technology, it can serve relevant functions as well for developing countries such as aid disbursement, digital identification, and property rights.
 Also, it can serve as an open-source platform that enables programmers to develop decentralized applications to run on their blockchain.

 Three (3) significant concepts are important when discussing Blockchain and they include; blocks, miners, and nodes.

 A chain consists of an array of blocks and each of the blocks is made of three basic elements: